One More Time (1969 TV series)

-One More Time was a Canadian music television series which aired on CBC Television from 1969 to 1970.
+One More Time is a Canadian music television series which aired on CBC Television from 1969 to 1970.

 Premise

 This Montreal-produced series tended to feature blues styles.
 Visiting artists included Ed Evanko, John P. Hammond, John Lee Hooker, Lonnie Johnson, Johnny Nash, and Josh White.
 Series regulars were American singer Gilbert Price and the Canadian music group 3's a Crowd whose members included Bruce Cockburn, Colleen Peterson, Brent Titcomb, Trevor Veitch, and David Wiffen.

 Scheduling

 This half-hour series was broadcast as follows: